Malck/Malck/README.md

 ##  Welcome to my github 👋
 <br />

-I'm Malcolm a Front End Developer.
+I'm Malcolm a FullStack Developer.
 I spend most of time coding projects to code Harder Better Faster Stronger.
-- :computer: I just graduated as a Fullstack developer and got my Associate Cloud engineer Google certification.
+- :computer: I just graduated as a Fullstack developer and got my Associate Cloud Engineer Google certification.
 - ⚡ I’m currently improving my knowledges in Reactjs.
 - 🌱 If I'm not on my computer coding or playing games then it means I went outside to touch the grass.